With there being a continued interest in working from home, more companies are offering fully remote jobs or increasing flexible schedules.

 5. Tools & Equipment

-Often remote work policies forget to discuss the tools the companies use.
+Often remote work policies forget to discuss the hardware and software the company uses.
 To better enable your remote teams, share what platforms and tools they’ll have access to.
 And share what they are used for and why they matter to the business.

-Additionally, include any info about your home stipend (if you offer one), product recommendations, and other essential home office items your company thinks would benefit the team.
+Additionally, include any info about your work from home stipend (if you offer one), product recommendations, and other essential home office items your company thinks would benefit the team.

 6. Insurance & Liability.